-- CIT Bank offers a 0.90% APY on deposits of $100-$24,999 and 1.00% on any deposit of $25,000 or above.
+- CIT Bank Savings Account offers a 0.90% APY on deposits of $100-$24,999 and 0.95% APY on any deposit of $25,000 or above.
 Henry Ittleson founded CIT in 1908 with a mission to provide financing for businesses.
 CIT has continued to grow, offering financing, lending and insurance to corporations in many different sectors.
 CIT Bank is an FDIC-insured institution, serving small businesses and consumers with CDs, savings accounts and custodial accounts.
 (Rate as of October 15, 2014)

-- Everbank Yield Pledge Money Market offers a 1.40% APY bonus rate on balances up to $50K for the first six months, plus a 1.51% first-year APY up to $50K and an ongoing rate of 0.61% APY on their money market account for first-time money market clients.
+- Everbank Yield Pledge Money Market offers a 1.40% APY bonus rate on balances up to $50K for the first six months, plus a 1.01% first-year APY up to $50K and an ongoing rate of 0.61% APY on their money market account for first-time money market clients.
 Everbank is an online-only bank that has been named “Best of the Web” for five consecutive years by Forbes and was also named “Best of the Breed” for online banks by Money Magazine.
-Everbank requires a $1500 initial deposit requirement and a $5,000 balance to avoid fees.
+Everbank requires a $1500 initial deposit requirement.
+(Rate as of October 15, 2014)

-- Sallie Mae offers a 1.40% APY with no minimum balance and no monthly fees, plus daily compounded interest.
-I don’t know much about this account, but do know that it provides a 10% match on UPromise earnings, for those of you who use UPromise.
+- Sallie Mae Money Market Account offers a 0.90% APY with no minimum balance and no monthly fees, plus daily compounded interest.
+I don’t know much about this account, but it may be worth a closer look.
+(Rate as of October 15, 2014)

-- Ally Bank currently offers a 1.29% APY with no minimum balance and no monthly fees.
+- Ally Bank Online Savings Account currently offers a 0.90% APY with no minimum balance and no monthly fees.
 Ally Bank is the reincarnation of GMAC Bank and was named the best high-yield savings account of 2009 by Kiplinger’s Personal Finance.
 (Rate as of October 17, 2014)

-- Kiplinger’s best high-yield savings account of 2008 was from FNBO Direct, which currently offers a 1.10% APY with no minimum balance and no monthly fees.
+- Kiplinger’s best high-yield savings account of 2008 was FNBO Direct, Online Savings Account which currently offers a 0.75% APY with no minimum balance and no monthly fees.
 FNBO has also been rated as one of the safest of the major online banks according to a study by BankRate.
 (Rate as of October 15, 2014)

-- And, finally, there’s good ol’ Capital One 360, which offers 1.10% APY on their Savings Account (with no minimum balance and no monthly fees).
+- And, finally, there’s good ol’ Capital One 360, Savings Account which offers 0.75% APY on their Savings Account (with no minimum balance and no monthly fees).
 This is the bank I chose a couple of years ago.
 I’ve remained with them even though their rates are no longer near the top of the heap.
 (Rate as of October 15, 2014)

-In the comments, readers have also suggested Dollar Savings Direct (1.20% APY, $1000 minimum, no monthly fee.
+In the comments, readers have also suggested Dollar Savings Direct (Savings Account 0.55% APY, $1000 minimum, no monthly fee.
 Rate as of October 15, 2014) and SmartyPig (1.00% APY in a special goal-oriented savings account with slightly different rules than most accounts.
 Rate as of October 15, 2014).
 For a more complete list, check out MoneyRates or BankRate.
 Here at GRS, we maintain a list of high-interest savings accounts that offer good rates and good security.

 High-interest savings accounts are easy and safe.
 You don’t have to worry about meeting any sort of minimum requirements (except perhaps a minimum balance) in order to earn the high interest rate.
 And many online banks (and some traditional banks, too) will let you open multiple accounts so you can save for individual goals.
 But high-interest savings accounts have one big drawback: They generally don’t pay as much interest as a rewards checking account or a certificate of deposit.